hemangi445/hemangi445.github.io/_projects/final-project.md

   - vega-lite.min
   - vega-embed.min
   - justcharts
+---

 ## Overview

-**Author: Hemangi Sanjay Chaudhari**
+**Hemangi Sanjay Chaudhari**

 This project explores how many businesses are registered across different counties in Iowa and how those numbers relate to population.
 The first visualization is an interactive dashboard that compares active and inactive businesses and shows how registrations have changed over time.
 The next two visualizations provide more context by showing which counties have the highest number of registered businesses and how population might explain those patterns.

+---

 ## Visualization 1